 In addition, we have been assessing and refining the policies and programs that protect our students.
 We have updated our Code of Conduct

-for employees, which outlines the behavioral expectations and standards of conduct for our community, as well as our 2021-22 Read 'N' Heed
+for employees, which outlines the behavioral expectations and standards of conduct for our community and our 2022-2023 Read 'N' Heed

 for students and parents.
 Further, Indian Springs is committed to an environment where open, honest communication is the expectation, not the exception.
-In order to remove as many barriers as possible from reporting misconduct or other policy violations and bringing such concerns to light promptly, Indian Springs offers a variety of methods for making a report.
+To remove as many barriers as possible from reporting misconduct or other policy violations and bringing such concerns to light promptly, Indian Springs offers a variety of methods for making a report.